hvonck/rockstar/README.md

 The fancy numbering system is also implemented.
 So, as in the example, this will result in PI.
 `This is ice.
 A life unfulfilled; wakin' everybody up, taking booze and pills`

+And some other things that I probably forgot to mention.
+Check out the example down below, which should use all things currently implemented.

 ## What??
 Generated Song and Artist names?
 Whenever you 'compose' a 'song' (compile a script) a pseudo random song name and artist name will be generated using 100 popular songs and artist from the 1980s.
 The seed for the generation is based on the length of the file, excluding `\n` characters.
+This should be a good boost for morale.

 ## The example:
 The example that is provided with the source code is this: